 Reduced Storage TCO up to 50%

-On most clouds, block storage on cloud is charged based on how much is purchased and not on how much is used; capacity is often over provisioned in order to achieve higher performance and in order to remove the risk of disruption when the capacity is fully utilized.
+On most clouds, block storage is charged based on how much is purchased and not on how much is used; capacity is often over provisioned in order to achieve higher performance and in order to remove the risk of disruption when the capacity is fully utilized.
 Thin provisioning capabilities of OpenEBS can pool local storage or cloud storage and start giving out the data volumes to the stateful applications in whatever size they need.
 The storage can be added on the fly without any disruption to the volumes exposed to the workloads or applications.
-This process has shown cost savings of upto 50% in the medium to long term of running workloads on clouds
+This process has shown cost savings of upto 50% in the medium to long term of running workloads on clouds.

 Natively Hyperconvergenced on Kubernetes

 Node Disk Manager (NDM) in OpenEBS can be used to enable disk management in a Kubernetes way by using Kubernetes constructs.
 Using OpenEBS, nodes in the Kubernetes cluster can be horizontally scaled without worrying about managing persistent storage needs of stateful applications.
 The storage needs (capacity planning, performance planning, and volume management) of a cluster can easily be automated using the volume and pool policies of OpenEBS thanks in part to the role played by NDM in identifying and managing underlying storage resources, including local disks and cloud volumes.

 Because OpenEBS follows the CAS architecture, upon node failure the OpenEBS controller will be rescheduled by Kubernetes while the underlying data is protected via the use of one or more replicas.
 More importantly - because each workload can utilize its own OpenEBS - there is no risk of a system wide outage due to the loss of storage.
 For example, metadata of the volume is not centralized where it might be subject to a catastrophic generalized outage as is the case in many shared storage systems.
 Rather the metadata is kept local to the volume.
 Losing any node results in the loss of volume replicas present only on that node.
-As the volume data is synchronous replicated at least on to two other nodes, in the event of a node failure, the data continues to be available at the same performance levels.
+As the volume data is synchronously replicated at least on two other nodes, in the event of a node failure, the data continues to be available at the same performance levels.